Skip to main content

 Use the filter panel above the report to apply filters to your report.
 Each column illustrates which of your sources, campaigns, ad groups, or keyword/ad ID sets are generating raw and qualified leads.

-- Use the Date filter to determine the range of time your report should show.
+1. Use the Date filter to determine the time range your report should show.

-- Use the Raw Leads/Qualified Leads filter to filter your report by total leads or leads marked as qualified leads via manual scoring or through keypad scoring.
+3. Use the Raw Leads/Qualified Leads filter to filter your report by total leads or leads marked as qualified leads via manual scoring or through keypad scoring

 FAQs